-In Satellite Radio mode (if equipped), there are 18 available presets, six each for SAT1, SAT2 and SAT3.
+In satellite radio mode (if equipped), there are 18 available presets, six each for SAT1, SAT2 and SAT3.
 To save satellite channels in your memory presets, tune to the desired channel then press and hold a preset control until sound returns.

-Satellite radio is available only in the continental United States with a valid SIRIUS subscription.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.

-13. TEXT/SCAN:In radio and CD/MP3 mode, press and hold to hear a brief sampling of radio stations or CD tracks.
+13. TEXT/SCAN: In radio and CD/MP3 mode, press and hold for a brief sampling of radio stations or CD tracks.
 Press again to stop.
-In CD/MP3 mode, press and release to dis